justintaddei/arp-lookup/README.md

 ### `fromPrefix(prefix: string): Promise<IArpTableRow[]>`

-Returns any devices on the network with the specified MAC prefix, or an empty array of none exist.
+Returns any devices on the network with the specified MAC prefix, or an empty array if none exist.
 **Throws** an `"Invalid Prefix"` error if `prefix` is not a valid MAC address prefix